johnomarkid/elm-tic-tac-toe/README.md

 Clone the project and open the index.html file.

 # To Change
-Make changes in the code and then run either with `elm reactor Main.elm` or create a new index.html file with `elm make Main.elm`
+Make changes in the code and then run either with `elm reactor` or generate a new index.html file with `elm make src/Main.elm`